AhmedmmAli/K8S_Via_ansible/README.md

 6- Run command "kubectl get po" to see the 3 replicas of nginx running.

-7- Run command "kubectl get svc" to see the service file that belonge to nginx.
+7- Run command "kubectl get svc" to see the service file that belong to nginx.

 8- To access nginx from the browser you must write: IP_OF_THE_MASTER_MACHINE:NodePort.